Guidebooks

 2b-2.
 How to update the Melodic Metadata Schema

 Melodic’s Metadata Schema provides a vocabulary though a hierarchical structure of all the concepts (represented as lexical terms) that are relevant for describing cloud application requirements, big data aspects and characteristics (with respect to the input and output of these applications) and the offered cloud infrastructure capabilities for discovering optimised multi-clouds placement opportunities.
 In addition, it encapsulates all the necessary concepts for enabling the context-aware authorization functions that the Melodic platform supports.
 The Metadata Schema comprises the Application Placement, Big Data and Context Aware Security models that group a number of classes and properties to be used for defining where a certain big data application should be placed; what are the unique characteristics of the data artefacts that needs to be processed; and what are the contextual aspects that may be used for restricting the access to the sensitive data.
 For example, if we need to know the geographical location where processing of a certain big-data type will take place, then a relevant geographical processing location concept should be defined, along with its related instances (e.g., EU, GR, ASIA) and properties (e.g., latitude, longitude).
 This Schema is used for formally extending the CAMEL language if need.
 Concepts from this Schema potentially affect the Requirement, Metric, Scalability, Location, Provider and Security sub-models of CAMEL.
-A bird’s eye view of the schema can be found in the following figure, while a detailed mind map for an easier walkthrough of the Schema’s main aspects can be found here: https://melodic.cloud/assets/images/MELODIC_Model_vFinal.png Also, a detailed explanation of all the classes and properties included in this Schema is provided here.
+A bird’s eye view of the schema can be found in the following figure, while a detailed mind map for an easier walkthrough of the Schema’s main aspects can be found here: http://melodic.cloud/assets/images/MELODIC_Model_vFinal.png Also, a detailed explanation of all the classes and properties included in this Schema is provided here.

 It is expected that the Metadata Schema will be adapted to the specific business and technical requirements of each application of a single organisation.
 For this purpose, MUSE – a Metadata Schema editor has been developed for creating, updating and maintaining the Metadata Schema.
 Typically, this task is undertaken by the administrator.
 Below we show how MUSE can be used.